facebook/rocksdb/docs/_posts/2021-10-08-ribbon-filter.markdown

   quick calculation shows that if you are saving 3 bits per key on the generated filter, you only need about 50 generated filters in memory to offset this temporary memory usage.
 (Thousands of filters in memory is typical.)
-Currently under development is a change to track this temporary memory usage (Bloom and Ribbon both) under the block cache limit.
+Starting in RocksDB version 6.27, this temporary memory can be accounted for under block cache using `BlockBasedTableOptions::reserve_table_builder_memory`.
 * Ribbon filter queries use relatively more CPU for lower FP rates (but still O(1) relative to number of keys added to filter).
 This should be OK because lower FP rates are only appropriate when then